 Importantly, all Forms W-8 and 8233 provided to Cisco must be submitted as original documents with an original signature.
 U.S. law provides that non-originals (for example, faxes or scans) are not effective, and receipt of such copies may require Cisco to withhold U.S. tax from payments to non-U.S. vendors.
 Non-U.S. vendors should consult the form instructions for additional information, although a description of the various forms is set forth in the following sections.

 Form W-8BEN-E may be provided by a vendor to establish its status as a non-U.S. Vendor (i.e., to establish foreign status) or to claim treaty benefits.
-When a vendor provides a Form W-8BEN-E solely to establish status as a non-U.S. Vendor, the vendor completes only parts I and IV of the form.
-When a vendor provides a Form W-8BEN-E to claim treaty benefits for reduced withholding, the vendor completes parts I, II, and IV of the form and a TIN must be provided on line 6.
+When a vendor provides a Form W-8BEN-E solely to establish status as a non-U.S. Vendor, the vendor completes only parts I and XXIX of the form.
+This claim is also valid for no tax withholding on income that is charged for service renders outside of the US.
+When a vendor provides a Form W-8BEN-E to claim tax treaty benefits for reduced/exempt from tax withholding on income that is charged for service renders in the US, the vendor completes parts I, III of the form with either a US Tax ID or Foreign TIN, and part XXIX for Certification.
+Without having the valid claim of tax treaty benefits there is a 30% tax withholding on this US source of income and the supplier will receive the form 1042-S around early March of the following year for their income tax filling with the IRS.

 If you are a foreign individual receiving payments subject to reporting under section 6050W (payment card transactions and third-party network transactions) as a participating payee.